kevinolega/callcentertrainingtips/_posts/2021-03-08-success-obstacle.md

 That's all I have to go with and I empahtize with you.

-I'm in the exact situation when I was younger.
+I was in the exact situation when I was younger.

 Let's inspect your resources.